 This course develops an understanding of the rationale, principles and financial instruments for responsible and impact investment.
 Substantial parts of the course consider the regulatory enablers and barriers to both impact investing and responsible investing, the challenges involved in expanding these areas, analysis of alternative instruments, and the measurement of social return on investment.
 Co-requisite: BUS 220

-DVST 350 Shock Poverty (3) B
+DVST 350 Poverty in Western Society (3) B